Torchlight Energy shares surge 74% in latest meme stock rally

-June 21 (Reuters) - Shares of Torchlight Energy Inc (TRCH.O) rose as much as 73.5% to a record high of $10.88 in morning trade as the oil and gas producer became the latest company to grab the attention of the Reddit pack of small-time social media driven investors.
+(Reuters) -Shares of Torchlight Energy Inc rose as much as 73.5% to a record high of $10.88 in morning trade as the oil and gas producer became the latest company to grab the attention of the Reddit pack of small-time social media driven investors.

 More than 134 million shares changed hands, over four times their 25-day average trading volumes, to become the most heavily traded stock on the Nasdaq.

-Torchlight, which is being bought by industrial materials maker Metamaterial Inc (MMAT.CD), was also the most discussed stock on trading-focused social media site Stocktwits, a platform commonly seen as a measure of interest from small time investors.
+Torchlight, which is being bought by industrial materials maker Metamaterial Inc, was also the most discussed stock on trading-focused social media site Stocktwits, a platform commonly seen as a measure of interest from small time investors.

 Message volumes on Stocktwits related to Torchlight jumped 13.7%, with more than 98% of messages reflecting positive sentiment toward the oil and gas explorer’s shares.